preignition/program-user-guide/accessible-data/survey/share/terms/README.md

     - **Implicit**: "By continuing, you agree..."
     - **Explicit**: Requires checking a "I agree" box before proceeding.

+## Advanced Settings

+For multi-language terms and versioning, see [Advanced Terms Settings](./advanced.md).

 ## Contents

 This folder contains assets for the survey terms section.